 The possibilities are huge!
 To check out the stdlib yourself, run

 This was part 1 of the Tools of the trade series.

-You can sponsor me through GitHub for my work on the articles on this blog as well as my other Android, Kotlin and Rust projects.
+You can sponsor me through GitHub to support this blog, my work on Password Store and all my other open source projects.